 What they don’t worry about, though—that we do worry about—is the back end.
 They don’t work directly with their clients to help them efficiently and cost-effectively implement these processes within their businesses.
 We do.
 We’ll help you streamline your accounts receivable function to avoid the need to jump in and out of several systems.

+CASE IN POINT: When we took over their account, we were able to help them manage the entire process and the conversion to ensure that all properties were communicating together correctly and that the interfaces would work as intended.
 We saved them money by ensuring more of their payments flowed to them and that there would be no processing interruptions.
 We helped them build the right project plan to provide a seamless transition for them and their customers while maximizing revenue.
+The devil, as they say, is in the details—and the discounts, in this case. |

 Labor Costs

-temp graph_2The highest cost of doing business, according to Paycor, is staffing.
+The highest cost of doing business, according to Paycor, is staffing.
 Labor costs, they say, “can account for as much as 70% of total business.”
 Gaining efficiencies with payment processing can help drive these costs down.
 This represents a "hidden" cost that can be addressed by implementing a better credit card processing solution.

 As indicated, in many cases, businesses aren’t even aware that they should be exploring different options than they currently use.
 Often, the point at which they recognize the need is when a vendor approaches them with an offer.
 And those offers can sound pretty appealing.
 But it's important to know what to look for—and what to look out for when shopping for alternative payment processing solutions.